 As a result of our foreign operations, we have significant expenses, assets and liabilities that are denominated in foreign currencies.
-Substantially all of our employees and most of our facilities are located in Thailand and the PRC.
-Therefore, a substantial portion of our payroll as well as certain other operating expenses are paid in Thai baht and RMB.
+Substantially all of our employees and most of our facilities are located in Thailand, the PRC and the United Kingdom.
+Therefore, a substantial portion of our payroll as well as certain other operating expenses are paid in Thailand, RMB or GBP.
 The significant majority of our revenues are denominated in U.S. dollars because our customer contracts generally provide that our customers will pay us in U.S. dollars.

-As a consequence, our gross profit margins, operating results, profitability and cash flows are adversely impacted when the dollar depreciates relative to the Thai baht or the RMB.
-We have a particularly significant currency rate exposure to changes in the exchange rate between the Thai baht and the U.S. dollar.
-We must translate foreign currency-denominated results of operations, assets and liabilities for our foreign subsidiaries to U.S. dollars in our consolidated financial statements.
-Consequently, increases and decreases in the value of the U.S. dollar compared with such foreign currencies will affect our reported results of operations and the value of our assets and liabilities on our consolidated balance sheets, even if our results of operations or the value of those assets and liabilities has not changed in its original currency.
+As a consequence, our gross profit margins, operating results, profitability and cash flows are adversely impacted when the dollar depreciates relative to the Thai baht, GBP or the RMB.
+We have a particularly significant currency rate exposure to changes in the exchange rate between the Thai baht, GBP and the U.S. dollar.
+We must translate foreign currency-denominated results of operations, assets and liabilities for our foreign subsidiaries to U.S. dollars in our audited consolidated financial statements.
+Consequently, increases and decreases in the value of the U.S. dollar compared with such foreign currencies will affect our reported results of operations and the value of our assets and liabilities on our audited consolidated balance sheets, even if our results of operations or the value of those assets and liabilities has not changed in its original currency.
 These transactions could significantly affect the comparability of our results between financial periods or result in significant changes to the carrying value of our assets, liabilities and shareholders' equity.